jtap159/file_reassembly_tool/README.md

 ## Installation and Setup
 Open Terminal. <br />
 Change the current working directory to the location where you want the cloned repository. <br />
-clone the repository with git:
+Clone the repository with git:

 ```bash
 $ git clone https://gitlab.com/JTap159/kbase-challange.git